Seneca-ICTOER/OSL745/docs/Labs/lab1.md

 To interact with the repositories and manage our software packages, we will use the `apt` command.

-`apt` is the command line package management tool used by Debian and many other distributions of Linux.
+`apt` is the command line package management tool used by Ubuntu and many other distributions of Linux.

 To check for and install updated packages we need to use 2 separate `apt` commands: